guardian/qa-tools-index/README.md

-# Editorial Tools Index
+# QA Tools Index

-An index of all the Tools owned by Editorial Tools.
+An index of all the Tools owned by the QA Team.
+Lovingly ripped off from the ed-tools-index.

-See it in action [here](https://tools-gutools-co-uk.s3-eu-west-1.amazonaws.com/index.html).

 ## How it works
 A static file in S3, generated in CI using `tools.json` as the list of Tools.
 The static file is generated during build.